A Japanophile who has survived 15 solo trips to Japan. Ced's visits focus on discovering the country’s lesser-known

 Notes and Tourist Attractions Associated With Minamoto no Yorimitsu

 - The phrase “Shuten” literally means alcohol-drinking in Japanese.
 In most versions of the folktale, the wine used by Yorimitsu was a gift from the gods.

 - The Karatsu Kunchi festival in Karatsu, Kyūshū, features hikiyama floats, one of which is helmet-shaped and inspired by Yorimitsu’s expedition.
 Supposedly, Shuten-dōji’s head continued to snap at Yorimitsu after decapitation.
 Yorimitsu survived by donning the helmets of his retainers.

 - Shuten-dōji’s lair is generally believed to be Mount Ibuki on the outskirts of Kyoto.
-Some versions of the legend claim that Shuten-dōji was displaced from his original dwelling in the mountains by the construction of Enryaku-ji on Mount Hiei.
+Some versions of this folklore story claim that Shuten-dōji was displaced from his original dwelling in the mountains by the construction of Enryaku-ji on Mount Hiei.
 Both Mount Ibuki and Enryaku-ji are popular travel destinations today.

 - Other than the ogre, Yorimitsu and his retainers are also famous for the slaying of the tsuchigumo.
 The “earth spider” was a monstrous tarantula that attempted to assassinate Yorimitsu.